Brian Cutillo

-Brian A. Cutillo (1945–2006) was a scholar and translator in the field of Tibetan Buddhism.
+Brian A. Cutillo (1945–2006) was an American scholar and translator in the field of Tibetan Buddhism.
 He was also an accomplished neuro-cognitive scientist, musician, anthropologist and textile weaver.

 Studies at MIT

 Cutillo was a graduate of the Massachusetts Institute of Technology majoring in physics (1967).

-While at MIT, Brian wrote the music for An Evening of One Act Plays presented October 14–15, 1966:
+While at MIT, Cutillo wrote the music for a 1967 production of At the Hawk’s Well by William Butler Yeats for An Evening of One Act Plays presented October 14–15, 1966.